opiopan/elflet/firmware/README.md

 - **ESP-IDF 4.1**<br>
 elflet firmware is able to compiled only using ESP-IDF ver 4.1. <br>
 Install according to following procedure.
+This proedure allows you the coexistence of the version of ESP-IDF you usually use and version 4.1.

     ```
     $ mkdir ~/esp